PACE-challenge/pacechallenge.org/2020/submissions.md

 #### Registration

 1. Register at optil.io (<https://www.optil.io/optilion/login>)
-2. Access Easychair (link to be provided <!-- <https://easychair.org/conferences/?conf=pace2019>-->) and register your group
+2. Access [EasyChair](https://easychair.org/conferences/?conf=pace2020) and register your group
    - Use as title of the paper your login name at optil
    - Place the name of your solver in the abstract
 3. Submit your solution via optil (as soon as the optil submission is open)